Email campaign delivery

 Bounce rates, abuse complaints, and engagement from your subscribers can all affect whether or not your email is viewed as spam by an email provider.
 Making sure your emails include relevant content can make a difference, too.
 See our best practices guide to improve some of your statistics and avoid these issues.
 If those rates improve, then time between batches also generally tends to decrease, allowing you to send more emails, faster.

 Managing who does and who does not receive your email marketing is a good way to increase engagement, which in turn has an impact on the delivery and batching success rate of your emails.
 If you want to send email campaigns that are tailored to a specific set of customers, then you can create a customer group.
 To edit individual customers profiles, click their name in the Customers section in your Shopify admin.
 For more information, see our guide about managing customers.

-Removing a subscriber from your subscriber legislation
+Remove a subscriber from your subscriber list

 If a customer clicks Unsubscribe in an email from you, or marks the email as spam, then they'll be automatically and immediately removed from your list.
-Email addresses are automatically removed from your subscriber if they bounce back as well.
-To learn more about removing email addresses manually, refer to our guide about deleting customer profiles.

 Emails stopped delivering